krystal-05/Software-Engineering/README.md

   <img src = "https://github.com/user-attachments/assets/93630752-8044-4e93-8d8d-440313df7736">
 </p>

- <p align = "center" > <b> BATTERGROUND is a easy and fun, arcade experience catering to anyone who wants to casually play, or enthusiast of the sport of baseball.</b></p>
+ <p align = "center" > <b> BATTERGROUND is a easy and fun, arcade experience catering to anyone who wants to casually play, or enthusiast of the sport of baseball.
- <p align = "center" > <b>With easy controls and lots of levels , players can spend hours, days , years, or even decades being entertained, never being bored.</b></p>
+ With easy controls and lots of levels , players can spend hours, days , years, or even decades being entertained, never being bored.
- <p align = "center" > <b>Complimenting the game, orignal and high quality artwork were made to give BATTERGROUND that AAAAA feel.</b></p>
+ <b>Complimenting the game, orignal and high quality artwork were made to give BATTERGROUND that AAAAA feel.</b></p>
 <br>

 # <h3 align = "center"> THE TEAM (CONTRIBUTORS) <center>